core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: #fig-hierarchy title='The resource directory information hierarchy.' align="left"}

-A Registrant-EP MAY keep concurrent registrations to more than one RD at the same time, but that is not expected to supported by typical EP implementations.
+A Registrant-EP MAY keep concurrent registrations to more than one RD at the same time if explicitly configured to do so, but that is not expected to be supported by typical EP implementations.
 Any such registrations are independent of each other.

-For this case to occur,
-the EP would need to be explicitly configured to register multiple times: either by having multiple discovery mechanisms or addresses configured (which are not merely fallbacks to each other), or by having several sets of registration data to register with (eg. multiple endpoint names).
+The usual expectation when multiple discovery mechanisms or addresses are configured is that they constitute a fallback path for a single registration.

 ## RD Content Model {#ER-model}